 Just two weeks after Linda mailed the reinstatement paperwork, Harry passed away.
 Linda quickly submitted a claim for death benefits under Harry’s policy.
 Much to Linda’s surprise, the claim was denied.
 The claim denial letter read as follows:

 Although we acknowledge that you attempted to reinstate Harry’s policy prior to his death, you did not do so in a timely manner and the policy was never reinstated.
 The deadline for reinstatement was December 30 and our office did not receive your paperwork until January 3.

 Something about this correspondence did not sit right with Linda.
 She contacted an attorney specializing in the wrongful denial of life insurance claims and read him the letter.
 The attorney immediately saw the flaw in the insurer’s reasoning.
 According to state law, it didn’t matter when the insurance company received the reinstatement paperwork.
 What matters was when the paperwork was deposited in the mail (i.e., postmarked).

 In this case, of course, the paperwork was postmarked on December 29 – one full day before the reinstatement cutoff.
 Linda’s attorney sent a stern letter to Harry’s life insurance company with full citations to relevant law.
 Within three weeks, the insurer reversed its claim denial decision and issued Linda a check for the full policy amount.

 This case is important because it illustrates that life insurers are willing to ignore basic tenants of law if they think they can avoid paying valid benefits.
 If Linda hadn’t obtained a specialized attorney, she may have walked away from a large sum of money her husband intended for her.

-As attorneys who specialize in contesting life insurance claim denials, we witness scenarios like this all the time and we know how to overcome them.
 If you have received a recent claim denial that you want to discuss, give us a call.
 We’re here to help.